envico801/javascript-interview-questions/README.md

      Below are the some of main applications of Object.assign() method,

      1. It is used for cloning an object.
      2. It is used to merge objects with the same properties.

      **[⬆ Back to Top](#table-of-contents)**

 194. ### What is a proxy object

-     The Proxy object is used to define custom behavior for fundamental operations such as property lookup, assignment, enumeration, function invocation, etc. The syntax would be as follows,
+     The Proxy object is used to define custom behavior for fundamental operations such as property lookup, assignment, enumeration, function invocation, etc.

+     A proxy is created with two parameters: a target object which you want to proxy and a handler object which contains methods to intercept fundamental operations.
+The syntax would be as follows,

      ```javascript
      var p = new Proxy(target, handler);
      ```

-     Let's take an example of proxy object,
+     Let's take a look at below examples of proxy object and how the get method which customize the lookup behavior,

      ```javascript
+      //Example1:

+        const person = {
+          name: 'Sudheer Jonna',
+          age: 35
+        };

+      const handler = {
+        get(target, prop) {
+          if (prop === 'name') {
+            return 'Mr. ' + target[prop];
+          }
+          return target[prop];
+        }
+      };

+      const proxy = new Proxy(person, handler);

+      //Example2:

-     var handler = {
+      var handler1 = {
         get: function (obj, prop) {
           return prop in obj ? obj[prop] : 100;
         },
       };

-     var p = new Proxy({}, handler);
+      var p = new Proxy({}, handler1);
       p.a = 10;
       p.b = null;

       console.log(p.a, p.b); // 10, null
       console.log("c" in p, p.c); // false, 100
      ```

-     In the above code, it uses `get` handler which define the behavior of the proxy when an operation is performed on it
+     In the above code, it uses `get` handler which define the behavior of the proxy when an operation is performed on it.
+These proxies are mainly used for some of the below cross-cutting concerns.

+     1. Logging
+     2. Authentication or Authorization
+     3. Data binding and observables
+     4. Function parameter validation

+     **Note:** This is a new feature in ES6.

      **[⬆ Back to Top](#table-of-contents)**